awnumar/gravity/README.md

 ##### :: `pocket help`

 This mode outputs a basic help message outlining the different modes and arguments.
-This page should be consulted for further, more in-depth, usage information.
+For further and more in-depth usage information, this project-page (or the README file) should instead be consulted.

 ##### :: `pocket add [-c N,r,p int]`